EtaCassiopeia/api-aggregation-service/Readme.md

 An internal stream that is connected to the queue consumes the elements in chunks (5 elements each time or any number of elements received within 5 seconds).
 Using `effect`, it makes the final API call to get the aggregated result.
 The last step is to complete the in-flight promises with the extracted results.

+In order To prevent the queue from being overwhelmed, `BulkDike` constantly monitors the number of the queued elements as well as the number of in-flight calls.
+If the amount of workload exceeds the capacity of the server it starts to reject the requests.

 ## How to run